Best Medicare Advantage Plans in Michigan (2026)

 WHY CHOOSE AN HMO-POS PLAN?

-Looking for lower premiums than PPO plans but more flexibility than standard HMOs?
-HMO-POS plans offer exactly that balance, giving you a primary care physician model while letting you see out-of-network providers when you need specialized care that's not available in your network.
+HMO-POS plans sit between standard HMOs and PPOs.
+You get a primary care physician model with the option to see out-of-network providers when needed.
 You'll pay higher costs for those out-of-network visits, but you'll save on monthly premiums and won't need referrals to access specialists outside your network.

 Best PPO Medicare Advantage Plans in Michigan